 Residents Maintain Autonomy

-In Colonial Health & Rehabilitation Center, 15.45% Percentage of Patients
+In Colonial Health & Rehabilitation Center, 21.46% of Patients

-This is the percent of patients who needed additional assistance with activities of daily living over time.
+This tells you the percentage of patients who needed additional assistance with activities of daily living over time.
+Higher levels of needing for assistance with ADL's could be a sign of erosion of a resident's medical condition.

 Ability to Keep Residents Mobile

-In Colonial Health & Rehabilitation Center, 19.26% Percentage of Residents
+In Colonial Health & Rehabilitation Center, 19.45% of Residents

-This tells you the percent of residents who were able to retain mobility over time.
-Preserving mobility is often a great sign for residents' health.
+This is the percentage of residents who maintained mobility over time.
+Preserving mobility is usually a great sign for residents' well-being.

 Short-term Care: Rehospitalizations

-In Colonial Health & Rehabilitation Center, 19.26 Percentage of Residents Rehospitalized
+In Colonial Health & Rehabilitation Center, 19.45% of Residents Rehospitalized

-This is the number of rehospitalizations per thousand days of short-term care.
-There is generally a correlation between having fewer hospitalizations and the quality of rehabilitation services.
+This metric is a measure of the number of rehospitalizations per 1,000 days of short-term resident care.

 Scores for Colorado Springs, CO